AadarshaK-hub/IBM_Data_Science/README.md

 Hello.
 This is my repository for my courses on IBM Data Science Certificate.

-This repo contains/will contain all of my course excersies, some of my personal projects and details as I progress through the certification.
+This repository contains/will contain all of my course excersies, some of my personal projects and details as I progress through the certification.

 ## Course Progress: